Forevermorewon/-azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

+**Network Traffic**

 First we will Verify our two virtual machines are set up on the same network.
 VM1 will run Linux Ubuntu 2022 and VM2 will run Windows 10.
 As highlighted the two machines are on the same Vnet.
 Wireshark will be downloaded from https://www.wireshark.org/ and used to inspect packet traffic between the two machines.
 Each machine will have its own network security group (Fireawall resource) and we will be working with each of these with command line tools.

 ![image](https://github.com/Forevermorewon/-azure-network-protocols/assets/145600604/18eea789-2509-4abb-bac4-268e97da84de)